 Wildlife Forensic Scientist

 Wildlife forensic scientists are responsible for evaluating biological samples collected from crime scenes involving wildlife species.
 This job may involve testifying as an expert witness in legal proceedings.
 Wildlife forensic scientists may work in federal, state, or local government agency laboratories.
 A bachelor's degree is required for this position, which fetches a median annual salary of 58,230, as of 2018, according to the U.S. Bureau of Labor Statistics.

 Marine Biologist or Marine Mammalogist

 Wildlife biologists conduct research on animal populations in the wild.
 Their roles may involve monitoring population dynamics, tracking animal movements and developing strategic plans for habitat maintenance.
 Wildlife biologists may find employment in research facilities, educational institutions, or governmental agencies.
-Pay can be expected to be within the range of other zoologists and biologists, according to U.S. Bureau of Labor Statistics data.
+Pay can be expected to be within the range of other zoologists and biologists, according to the U.S. Bureau of Labor Statistics data.

 Fish and Game Warden

 Fish and game wardens patrol designated areas to ensure wildlife species are protected from human behavior.
 These operatives are authorized to arrest individuals who violate laws and they may seize weapons from hunters who fail to comply with regulatory statutes.
 They may also assist wildlife biologists with research projects and data collection.
 Furthermore, they can help investigate the damage caused by wild animals.
 A two-year degree is generally necessary for entry to this field, and prior law enforcement experience can help people attain such positions, which may be found with local, state, and federal governmental agencies.
 The U.S. Bureau of Labor Statistics does not track data specifically for fish and game wardens, but since they often work with law enforcement, their pay can be expected to be comparable to the median annual salary of $63,380 that police and detectives earned as of 2018.